 Your confirmed speakers:

-Sue is a specialist with over 30 years of experience in training, audit, standard setting, classification authoring, mapping, organisational change, mortality data review, data analysis and research.
+Sue is a specialist with over 35 years of experience in training, audit, standard setting, classification authoring, mapping, organisational change, mortality data review, data analysis and research.
 She has worked at hospital, regional and national level and in the commercial sector in the UK and overseas.
+NHS roles have included Head of Clinical Coding and Data Quality at the Taunton and Somerset NHS Foundation Trust and Head of Clinical Coding at the East and North Herts NHS Trust.
+Sue is currently a Clinical Coding Lead for GIRFT and an independent coding specialist, trainer and auditor.

 Christian has 11 years experience across Clinical Coding services in the public sector and is currently the UHN Head of Clinical Coding.